quantu-mc/quantu-mc/README.md

+# A Meaningful Life

 My character strengths are linked to my values.
-Acting on them and allowing them to determine my needs results in a meaningful life.
+Acting on them and allowing them to guide my needs results in a meaningful life.

 ## Character Strengths
 1. 📚 **Curiosity (Wisdom):** "I am interested in exploring new ideas, facts, activities and experiences (including those of other people.)
 I also have a strong desire to expand my own personal knowledge base and skillset, aiming for mastery.
 Curiosity is my greatest strength, as it is often my motivation to *persevere* and drives my desire to be open-minded, allowing me to relate to people through *honesty* using *humour*.